-Kevin Guyot, US Army First Sergeant, Veteran Peer Specialist, LCVFSF Veteran Peer, Lake County Veterans and Family Services Foundation is honored to have Kevin Guyot, our newest Veteran Peer Specialist.
+Kevin Guyot, US Army First Sergeant, Veteran Peer Specialist, LCVFSF Veteran Peer.
+Lake County Veterans and Family Services Foundation is honored to have Kevin Guyot, our Lead Veteran Peer Specialist.
 Kevin completed 32 years at Walgreens, working most recently as manager in e-commerce.
 His 33-year Army career included four years of active duty in the Regular Army, two years in the Army Reserve and 27 years in the National Guard, serving most recently as an E-8, First Sergeant.
 Kevin was deployed to Iraq in 2005 and to Afghanistan in 2008 and 2009.
 Kevin will work on taking care of Veterans in the most direct and supportive manner possible.

 Dr. Mary Roberson, ED.d, Social Services Supervisor, is a Navy Veteran who holds a Doctorate of Education in Counseling Psychology and is a Licensed Clinical Professional Counselor.
 She teaches graduate classes at National Louis University and undergraduate classes at the CLC.
 She has over 20 years of proficiency in the Human Services and Behavioral Health field.
 Previously the Managing Director for Nicasa Behavioral Health Services (retired) where she had oversight on SAMHSA Grants, which included technology-assisted care, adolescents with co-occurring addiction and mental health; women at risk of infection for HIV and homeless involved in the criminal justice system.
 She has served on multiple boards: Executive Board of Illinois Department of Human Services DASA Women’s Committee, the Illinois Alcoholism and Drug Dependency Association, the Waukegan Coalition to Reduce Recidivism, and the Lake County Opioid Initiative.
 Dr. Roberson is a member of the Lake County Drug Court Team and Veterans Treatment Assistance Court.
 She completed the Great Lakes ATTC Communities of Color: Training of Trainers and Next Generation of Leaders.